dessalines/thumb-key/README.md

 - Two keyboards are modified: `ENThumbKey (english thumbkey)` and `ESCAMessagEase (español català messagease)`.
 - The first keyboard has both `main` and `shifted` modes modified.
+- Because we are adding swipe directions to letters in `ENThumbKey` which don't have them by default, we must adjust `swipeType`.
 - The second keyboard uses the `size` property to specify the display size of the text.
 Possible values are:
   - `LARGE`
   - `SMALL`